How to maintain leak repair

 How often should I inspect my roof for leaks?

-It's recommended to inspect your roof at least twice a year, in the spring and fall, to catch any issues early.
+It's generally recommended to inspect your roof at least twice a year, in the spring and fall, to catch any issues before they become more serious.

 When should I call a professional roofer?

-If you're unsure of the cause or extent of a leak, or if the repair requires specialized tools or expertise, it's best to call a professional roofer to assess and address the issue.
+If you're unsure of the cause of a leak or the repairs required, it's best to call in a professional roofer.
+They can assess the issue and provide the necessary repairs to prevent further damage.

 Connect with certified professionals in your area